 - Packaging and Deployment.
-Architect is packaged asa Linux-based Open Virtual Appliance (OVA) that upon deployment registers itself as a VMware vCenter Server extension.
-It can be downloaded from the Neverfail web site and installed in less than 10 minutes.
-It comes with a built-in 30-day trial license that allows new users access to full product functionality.
+Architect is packaged asa Linux-based Open Virtual Appliance (OVA) that upon deployment registers itself as a VMware vCenter Server extension and installs in less than 10 minutes.

 - Administration.
 Management of Architect is delivered as a user-interface plug-in to the VMware vSphere 5.1 Web Client (see Figure 1 – Architect Dashboard).
 As such, the end-user experience should be very familiar to any VMware vSphere administrator.

 - Show relationships and dependencies between infrastructure components, applications and business services